Metformin Hydrochloride (met-FOR-min hye-droe-KLOR-ide), Rosiglitazone Maleate (roe-zi-GLI-ta-zone MAL-ee-ate)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have any kind of heart disease, heart failure, high cholesterol, or a history of a heart attack.
-Also tell your doctor if you have liver disease, edema (problems with fluid retention or swelling), an eye disease such as macular edema (swelling of the back of the eye), or fragile bones (especially women).
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have any kind of heart or blood vessel disease, heart failure, or a history of a heart attack.
+Tell your doctor if you have kidney disease, liver disease, an adrenal gland disorder, a pituitary gland disorder, edema (fluid retention or swelling), macular edema (swelling of the back of the eye), fragile bones (especially women), or vitamin B12 deficiency.

 - This medicine may cause a rare, but serious condition called lactic acidosis in some people.
 Call your doctor right away if you get sick, or if you have unusual tiredness, weakness, muscle pain, stomach pain, trouble breathing, fever, or nausea.